Log in with RealMe

 General security guidelines

 The reception counter area should be designed to ensure the safety of staff.
-This may include barriers, distress alarms and a refuge area.
+This should include barriers, distress alarms and a refuge area.

 Closed circuit television implementation and other security measures should be aligned with the Government Standard Building Performance Specifications.